A URL pattern can be one of the following types:

 Also see http://tools.ietf.org/html/rfc6570 on URI templates.

-The authentication type can be one of the following:
+The authentication type of each HTTP method of the resource.
+You can give one of the following:

 Note that for the resources that have HTTP verbs (GET, POST etc.) requiring authentication (i.e., Auth Type is not NONE), set None as the Auth type of OPTIONS.
 This is to support CORS (Cross Origin Resource Sharing) between the API Store and Gateway.
 (The above screenshot shows this).